vietduc1441/vietduc1441.github.io/mxmfdiff.md

 It was impossible to implement that kind of tool if you can not read Mendix code.
 Luckily, last year, Mendix have just had their SDK, making it possible to developers to read all mendix apps info: Microflow, forms, domain models, web services.
-Just then, we decided to implemement **Mx DiffTool**
+Just then, we decided to implemement **diffTool**

 For some of the first versions of the tool, I want to mainly focus on analyzing Microflow, and also get feedback of users on the tool.